This month, my assigned blog topic is “work-life balance.” I’ll confess up front that I cringe every time I hear that term.

 The best thing about doing an Executive MBA is the opportunity to apply the learnings immediately in your workplace.
 Here are my top key learnings from Goizueta that I have recently applied to my life outside of school: Do three things brilliantly rather than 20 things reasonably – it can be easy to get involved in every project at work, constantly multitasking and trying to complete 20 projects at once.
 However, we have been taught at Goizueta about the great value of focusing on a smaller number of tasks and doing them exceptionally.
 Completely immerse yourself in the problem,...

 While talking about the Leadership-Ambition gap, in her book “Lean In,” Sheryl Sandberg aptly remarks, “Professional ambition is expected of men but is optional — or worse, sometimes even a negative — for women.”
 I can truly vouch for this statement as I come from a very conservative culture.
-I was once scorned by my then in-laws for being too “bold” and “ambitious.”
 I realized that if I wanted to make something meaningful of my life and have an impact on society, I would have to find a more supportive community of like-minded people with similar values.
 I realized that to start even thinking about the bigger picture, I had to educate myself...